ewalldo/Packages-Project/Assets/HierarchyEnhancer/README.md

 - 1.0: Initial release
 - 1.1: Add option to sort hierarchy objects
 - 1.1.1: Add more options in the project settings
+- 1.2: Add shortcuts when hovering an item in the hierarchy

 ## 3 - Features <a name="features"/>
 - Useful for identifying which components are attached to which objects.
 - Useful for organizing hierarchy into different groups.
 - Useful for sort objects in the hierarchy.
+- Shortcut options.
 - Icons display can be toggled on and off.
 - The appearance of the headers are customizable.
 - Code can be easily extended: The code itself is organized in a way that is easy to understand, making it easier in case you want to extend by adding new functionalities.